 In addition to completion of the designated courses, each applicant must have a cumulative grade point average of 2.75 or higher on pre-nursing coursework (including those repeated), and meet the benchmarks on the pre-entrance examination.
 Hours taken at William Carey University are also considered in the application process.
 Admission to the School of Nursing is competitive, and these requirements are minimum.
 Students being admitted to the university or meeting these minimum requirements are not guaranteed admission to the School of Nursing.
 Students having recently made two Ds or Fs in nursing clinical courses are ineligible.
+Students having recently made two Ds or Fs in the same nonclinical course are ineligible.
 If the Ds or Fs were made three or more years previously, a written appeal to reapply may be presented to the nursing leadership team committee.